 While other people in the program insisted that recovery would bring freedom from shame, I could not taste the independence.
 Instead, this so-called “recovery” was a pillow held firmly over my face, suffocating me with shame.
 Every subsequent sexual experience was an exercise in self-flagellation.
 Whenever I looked at a man and felt a mere twinge of lust, or yearned for a casual encounter, I berated myself internally for falling back into toxic behaviors and ran off to a meeting with my head hung low.

 When society grows tired of policing women’s sexual activity, they teach us to police ourselves, and I was monitoring my own behavior so closely, no one else had to weigh in.
 It was a dull, colorless existence, and it only served to exacerbate the depression that was already simmering underneath.

 If authenticity was my goal – and it was – I would have to liberate myself.

-The first step was to exit the program and leave the sex and love addict identity behind.
+The first step was to exit the program and leave the “sex and love addict” identity behind.
 I sought out a sex therapist that had worked with other defectors from the program, and over the past few years, he has helped me re-learn how to have pleasurable, exhilarating, life-affirming sex without the existence of shame.